Hilti-Research/hilti-slam-challenge-2023/README.md

 ### May I run my own calibration?
 Of course!
 On the [challenge website](https://hilti-challenge.com/), we provide bagfiles for running both intrinsic and extrinsic calibrations.
 Be aware that in your submission, you should also provide the custom extrinsic so that the adapted transforms can be accounted for in the evaluation.
 More information about providing custom extrinsics [can be found here](documentation/submissions/Format.md).

+### How are trajectory scores calculated?
+Our automatic evaluation system compares specific points in submission trajectories with pre-surveyed control points, acquired from a Terrestrial Laser Scanner.
+Each point is scored based on it's accuracy, which is in turn based on the Absolute Trajectory Error (ATE) metric:
+<0.5cm → 20 points
+<1cm → 10 points
+<3cm → 6 points
+<6cm → 5 points
+<10cm → 3 points
+<40cm → 1 point
+>40cm → 0 points
+Then the score for each trajectory (sum of all point scores) is normalized to be in a 0-100 range.